Exploring Financial Benefits: How New Market Tax Credits Impact Investors and Underserved Communities

 Enhanced Property Values and Tax Base Growth

-Essential Service Delivery and Reduced Service Costs
+Essential Service Delivery and Community Savings

 These service access improvements create real financial savings for residents while improving health outcomes, reducing transportation costs, and creating time savings that enable additional work hours or family time.
-A family saving $100 monthly on groceries through improved local access realizes $1,200 annually in direct financial benefit—modest individually but substantial in aggregate across all families served.
+Healthcare access improvements financed through NMTC capital generate financial benefits through earlier intervention, which prevents costly emergency care and facilitates the management of chronic conditions, thereby avoiding acute episodes.

-Catalytic Investment and Leverage Effects
+Catalytic Investment and Sustainable Development

 NMTC investments catalyze additional private investment that multiplies program impacts beyond direct capital deployment.
 When a CDE finances a business expansion using NMTC capital, that investment often attracts suppliers, customers, related businesses, and complementary investments that wouldn’t have occurred without the anchor NMTC project.
 This catalytic effect creates investment leverage where $1 of NMTC capital stimulates $2, $3, or more of additional private investment.